L0rdT33z/CTF-Writeups/Secplayground/HalfYearEvent2022/Secure Upload Manager/README.md

 <img src="attachments/0.jpg" title="" alt="" width="584">

-Try to upload file with semicolon in a file name.
+Try to upload file with single quote in a file name.

 ![](attachments/1.jpg)